frogrocketeconomy/rocketengine/protocol-flow.md

 4. A Participant who solves a Problem MAY indicate the value of their work by creating a **merit request**
     * A merit request MUST be denominated in Satoshi
     * A merit request is **not** an entitlement or guarantee to be paid
-    * An merit request is how a Participant SHOULD communicate the sacrifice they have made in solving the problem
+    * A merit request is how a Participant SHOULD communicate the value of the work in comparison to that of others
-    * An merit request allows Participants to peer review the value being claimed by comparing individual solutions and their associated merit requests

 5. Participants with **Votepower** MAY vote to **Ratify** (approve) or **Blackball** (reject) a merit request.
     * The merit request SHOULD be rejected unless it's along the route (or **critical path**) to more Participants.
     * Votepower is a measure of a Participant's **skin in the game**.
-    * `Votepower = Shares * Leadtime`
+    * `Votepower = Merits * Leadtime`
         * Every Participant's `Leadtime` starts at `0`.
-        * A Participant's Shares **cannot** be spent/transferred if their `Leadtime > 0`.
+        * A Participant's Merits **cannot** be spent/transferred if their `Leadtime > 0`.
         * A Participant MAY increase or decrease their Leadtime by `1` every 2,016 blocks (but can't become negative)
-        * If more than 50% of frogrocket's Votepower approves a merit request, and less than 5% reject it, its Approved.
+        * If more than 50% of frogrocket's Votepower approves a merit request, and less than 5% reject it, it's Approved.
-    * If Participants with Votepower reject merit requests that comply with the Unprotocol and are reasonable amounts, others will see this and stop working, and frogrocket will die or be forked.
+    * If Participants with Votepower reject merit requests that comply with the Unprotocol and are reasonable amounts, others will see this and stop working, and the rocket will die or be forked.
-    * If Participants with Votepower approve merit requests that should not be approved, they are diluting their own Shares for no good reason.
+    * If Participants with Votepower approve merit requests that should not be approved, they are diluting their own equity for no good reason.

-6. If a merit request is **Approved**, new **Shares** are created for the Participant who logged the merit request (1:1 per Satoshi claimed in the merit request).
+6. If a merit request is **Approved**, new **Merits** are created for the Participant who logged the merit request (at the current market rate).
-    * Shares MUST NOT be created **any other way** (that would mean the experiment has **failed**).
+    * Shares MUST NOT be created **any other way**.
-    * frogrocket has been instantiated with a **single** share as this is technically the only way to bootstrap the process.
+    * a new Rocket is always instantiated with a **single** Merit as this is technically the only way to bootstrap the process.

-7. Participants own **all** revenue produced by anything frogrocket builds.
-Whenever anyone pays for a product/service created (or **discovered**) by frogrocket, the Sats are streamed **directly** to Participants in proportion to the number of Shares they have and how long they've had them.
+7. Participants own **all** revenue produced by anything the rocket builds.
+Whenever anyone pays for a product/service created (or **discovered**) by a rocket, the coins are streamed **directly** to Participants in proportion to the number of Merits they own.
     * Revenue distribution MUST be fair for everyone.
 Potential Participants who take more risk by making sacrifices before it's clear if the experiment will work or not need to agree that it's fair.
 Potential Participants who want to do work after the concept is well established and revenue is being generated must also agree that revenue distribution is fair.
     * When there's a pot of money available, Mallory finds a way to corrupt whatever is guarding it.
-    * frogrocket MUST NOT retain any capital or raise any funds (and doing so is an anti-pattern that fundamentally precludes decentralisation).
+    * a rocket MUST NOT retain any capital or raise any funds (and doing so is an anti-pattern that fundamentally precludes decentralisation).